A major component of computers is being able to make decisions. If

 you’ve worked with other programming languages, you’ll be familiar with

-common terms like if
+common terms like if and else.

 Let’s look at a quick example to introduce conditionals: